jrestupinian/AssesmentDataEngineer/README.md

 > “The invoice report shows all the Supplier Invoice transaction type, in a given date range, Supplier Invoices are enriched with the Purchase Order information and their respective lines, is very useful since also provides relevant information about the Supplier and the Stock Items”

 ### 1.2	WALKTHROUGH
-Once you have read and understand the objective and the customer requirement Step one you should get familiar with the data sources:
+Once you have read and understand the objective and the customer requirement, **step one** you should get familiar with the data sources:
-* Here is the Technical documentation, we strongly recommend check the OLTP   -> Database Cata-log https://docs.microsoft.com/en-us/sql/samples/wide-world-importers-what-is?redirectedfrom=MSDN&view=sql-server-ver15
+* Here is the Technical documentation, we strongly recommend check the OLTP   -> Database Catalog https://docs.microsoft.com/en-us/sql/samples/wide-world-importers-what-is?redirectedfrom=MSDN&view=sql-server-ver15
 * Use the tools at hand like these native views to identify the possible objects to be use.
 ```